 (ii) The lower frequency of interactions with any single individual

-If hunter gatherers and village communities had a large number of interactions with a small number of people, today we have the opposite — a smaller number of interactions per person, but with a much higher number of people.
-To put it another way, the average number of interactions with the same person is much lower today compared to our hunter-gatherer or even agricultural ancestors, who spent much of their time within small tribes and communities.
+If hunter gatherers and village communities had a large number of interactions with a small number of people, today we have the opposite.
+Today, we find a smaller number of interactions per person, but with a much higher number of people.
+To put it another way, the average number of interactions with the same person is much lower today compared to our hunter-gatherer or even agricultural ancestors.
+Ancestors who spent much of their time within small tribes and communities.

-There are so many demands made on our time in modernity through meetings, emails, telephone calls and social media, that we might not even be nurturing the closest relationships we have with our spouses and children.
-And, less time spent with a person means less opportunity to form a deeper connection with them.
+There are so many demands made on our time in modernity through meetings, emails, telephone calls and social media, that we are not even nurturing the closest relationships we have with our spouses and children.
+And, less time we spend with a person means less opportunity to form a deeper connection with them.

-And, this problem is largely created through size – large organisations that are structurally set-up to create anonymity, bureaucracy and mediocrity, often reducing people to numbers and android like entities.
+And, this problem is largely due to size.
+Large organisations that are structurally set-up to create anonymity, bureaucracy and mediocrity, often reducing people to numbers and android like entities.

 Noticing how you live your life is the starting point for change.
 Ask yourself: